-The recently formed LIDA Environment theme has started fostering cross-university collaboration between researchers at Leeds University who apply machine learning in their day-to-day research in the physical sciences.
-This cross-discipline collaboration has crystallised around the recently-formed Scientific Machine Learning (SciML) Community which brings together in particular early-career machine learning practitioners at monthly informal ML meet-ups now hosted within LIDA (first Friday of every month at 11am, everyone welcome!).
+The recently formed LIDA Environment theme has started fostering cross-university collaboration between researchers who apply machine learning in their day-to-day research in the physical sciences at the University of Leeds.
+This has crystallised around the Scientific Machine Learning (SciML) Community, connecting early-career machine learning practitioners.